adaltas/node-shell/doc/content/api/index.md

 * [`helping`](./helping/) (command)
   Determine if help was requested by returning zero to n commands if help is requested or null otherwise.
 * [`parse`](./parse/) ([arguments])
-  Convert an arguments list to a parameters object.
+  Convert an arguments list to a data object.
 * [`load`](./load/) (module[string])
   Internal function used to load modules, see the [`load`](/config/load/) option to pass a function or a module referencing the function.
 * [`route`](./route/) (argv[array|process], args[mixed]...)
   Similar to parse but it will also call the function defined by the "route" option.
 The first argument is the arguments array to parse, other arguments are simply transmitted to the `route` method or module as additional arguments.
-  The `route` method provided by the user receives the parsed parameters as its first argument.
+  The `route` method provided by the user receives the parsed data as its first argument.
 If the option "extended" is activated, it also receives the original arguments and configuration as second and third arguments.
 Any user provided arguments are transmitted as is as additional arguments.
 * [`compile`](./compile/) (command, [options])
-  Convert a parameters object to an arguments array.
+  Convert data to an arguments array.